-The Department of Psychology has four areas of study in the doctoral program:
+The Department of Psychology and Neuroscience has four areas of study in the doctoral program:

 Learn more about our Psychology PhD programs.
 All PhD applicants must meet the requirements for admission.
 Please visit the Psychology Graduate Admissions page to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.